mickimnet/code-examples/README.md

 ## Contribute ##

-If you want to translate one of the codes into another language improvement, please follow the steps below:
+If you want to translate one of the codes into another language improvement, please follow this steps:

-**Before** you submit a pull request, please be sure you have done these steps:
 1. Fork the _Code example_ repository, if you haven't already.
 2. Create a new branch from the master (if you use git-flow, please do a `git flow hotfix start/finish` or `git flow feature start/finish`)
 3. Make your changes.